Skip to main content

 The Interplay of Hormones and Brain Function

 The cognitive benefits of optimizing testosterone appear to be amplified when combined with lifestyle interventions.
-A randomized clinical trial involving with obesity and low testosterone demonstrated that while lifestyle therapy (diet and exercise) alone was beneficial, the group that also received testosterone replacement therapy showed significantly greater improvements in overall cognitive function.
+A randomized clinical trial involving older men with obesity and low testosterone demonstrated that while lifestyle therapy (diet and exercise) alone was beneficial, the group that also received testosterone replacement therapy showed significantly greater improvements in overall cognitive function.

 This finding is crucial because the weight loss and exercise volume were matched between the groups, isolating the specific contribution of testosterone to cognitive enhancement above and beyond the effects of improved metabolic health.